wentasah/ros-direnv/README.md

    - Installs a [direnv library](./direnv-lib.sh) to
      `~/.config/direnv/lib/ros.sh`.
    - Creates `.envrc` file (if it doesn't exist) containing `layout ros .buildenv`.
-Support for this layout is in our direnv library.
+Support for this layout is contained in our direnv library.
    - Creates `.buildenv` directory with another `.envrc` file and a `colcon` wrapper.